Bedworth: Armistice Day

 Bedworth has billed itself as the "town that never forgets" due to its tradition of large Armistice Day commemorations on 11 November.
 They are well attended by the population, who gather in the town to watch the veterans' armistice parade that concludes with the laying of poppy wreaths at the war memorial, to pay their respects to those who fought and died in the armed forces.
 Local youth groups like the Girls' Brigade and cadets march through the town as part of the parade, with bands playing commemorative music.
 Second World War Douglas C-47 Skytrain 'Dakota' military transport aircraft, also known as the civilian version Douglas DC-3, scatter remembrance poppy petals over the town, aiming at the war memorial if the weather permits.
 Before 2005 Spitfire fighters were used.

 Bedworth chose to keep 11 November as Armistice Day, even after 1939, when the rest of the country moved to the nearest Sunday.
 In more recent times, the tradition was kept up by Frank Parsons.
 The former Royal Marine died in 2011, but his work over the previous 25 years not only kept Bedworth's tradition – unique in the United Kingdom – alive, but also lent significant weight to the campaign to move Remembrance Day back to 11 November.

+In January 2026, the parade was nominated to UNESCO's Intangible Cultural Heritage list.